WordPress/gutenberg/docs/getting-started/devenv/nodejs-development-tools.md

 # Node.js development tools

 When developing for the Block Editor, you will need [Node.js](https://nodejs.org/en) development tools along with a code editor and a local WordPress environment.
-Node.js (`node`) is an open-source runtime environment that allows you to execute JavaScript outside of the web browser.
+Node.js (`node`) is an open-source runtime environment that allows you to execute JavaScript code from the terminal (also known as a command-line interface, CLI, or shell)

-Installing `node` will automatically include Node Package Manager (`npm`) which includes the script `npx`, two tools you will frequently use in block and plugin development.
+Installing `node` will automatically include the Node Package Manager (`npm`) and the Node Package eXecute (`npx`), two tools you will frequently use in block and plugin development.

-Node Package Manager (`npm`) serves multiple purposes, including dependency management and script execution.
+Node Package Manager ([`npm`](https://docs.npmjs.com/cli/v10/commands/npm)) serves multiple purposes, including dependency management and script execution.
 It's the recommended package manager and is extensively featured in all documentation.

-The `npx` script is used to run commands from packages without installing them globally and is commonly used when scaffolding blocks with the [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package.
+The Node Package eXecute ([`npx`](https://docs.npmjs.com/cli/v10/commands/npx)) tool is used to run commands from packages without installing them globally and is commonly used when scaffolding blocks with the [`create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) package.

-## Mac and Linux installations
+## Node.js installation on Mac and Linux (with `nvm`)

 For Mac and Linux, it's recommended that you use [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`).
 This allows you to install and manage specific versions of `node`, which are installed locally in your home directory, avoiding any global permission issues.